iamdtang/skaterdav85.github.io/teaching/2019/assignments/writing-middleware.md

 ## Submission

-* Please push up your code to your repository __itp405-laravel__.
 * Deploy your app to Heroku.
 Verify that your app has been deployed and it works on Heroku.
-* Send an email to me and the TA with the repository URL and the URL to the live site on Heroku.
+* Send an email to me and the TA with the GitHub URL and the Heroku URL.
 Please use the subject line __ITP 405 Assignment Submission - Writing Middleware__.